AvivYaniv/Cortex/README.md

 The MessageQueue Framework, composed of transmitters (i.e. Publisher) and receivers (i.e. Consumer) and is configuration-based. <br/>

 NOTE!
-The terms [ transmitter, receiver ] and [ publisher, consumer ] will be used interchangeably, yet the latter are concrete instances for the [ transmitter, receiver ] concep. <br/>
+The terms [ transmitter, receiver ] and [ publisher, consumer ] will be used interchangeably, yet the former are concrete instances for the [ publisher, consumer ] concept. <br/>

 The following UML diagram depicts the replationships between the main components: <br/>
 <p align="center">